SPAC3MANSP1FF/homelab/README.md

 # Homelab

-Docker-based homelab configuration for a self-hosted media, cloud, networking, and utility server.
+Docker-based homelab configuration for a self-hosted cloud, networking, and utility server.
 The main application stack lives in [`docker-apps/compose.yaml`](docker-apps/compose.yaml); the shell scripts in [`scripts/`](scripts/) handle maintenance, backups, and Plex migration.

 This repository contains configuration and operational documentation, not application data.
 Secrets, database files, media libraries, and persistent container data should remain outside Git.